 The following diagram shows the architecture of the audio output module.

+Figure 5.
+Architecture of audio output module

 Inside this module, it stores the hardcoded audio samples.
 The PWM modem would provide a rising edge to update for the sample.
-The whole module is implemented by a 2-state FSM: idle state and playing state.
+The whole module is implemented as a 2-state FSM: idle state and playing state.
 When the start playing input wire occurs a rising edge, the state machine would move from idle to playing state, and sending audio samples to audio PWM modem.
 The state would be kept until the stop playing signal occurs a rising edge.

 For the PWM modem using in the implementation, we decided to use 8-bit output for the sample.
 In the original plan, this should be 16-bit.
 However, the 100MHz system clock would limit the signal.
 To express a 16-bit number using PWM, we need 65,536 clock cycle for one number.
 As the system could provide a 100MHz clock, it allows us to express 1,525 samples only.
 To express a sine wave, we need at least 4 samples to express a cycle (which is 0, 1, 0 and -1), hence the limitation of the 16-bit PWM module with 100MHz as the input clock could only generate a 381Hz sine wave.
 However, the Stuttgart pitch (A440) is 440Hz, this could even fail to meet this requirement.
 If we are using an 8-bit PWM module with 100MHz system clock, it allows 390,625 samples per second, and this limitation would be 97,656Hz for the 4-sample sine wave.
 It allows use to generate A11 which is a 56,320Hz sine wave.
 Hence, the resolution for the PWM is decided as 8-bit.